jonah-ernest/PricePilot/README.md

 │   │   └── Converts user input into structured pricing context │   │
 │   ├── refresh_data.py
-│   │   └── Pulls live market data when API keys are available │   │
+│   │   └── Pulls live Google Shopping market data when API keys are available │   │
 │   ├── scraper.py
-│   │   └── Scraping / search helper logic
+│   │   └── Curated fallback competitor pricing data
 │   │
-│   ├── build_dataset.py
+│   ├── benchmarking.py
-│   │   └── Builds or refreshes competitor pricing data
+│   │   └── Market summary statistics and competitor benchmarks
 │   │
 │   ├── simulation.py
 │   │   └── Revenue and demand simulation logic
 │   │
 │   ├── recommendation.py
-│   │   └── Pricing recommendation and guardrail logic
+│   │   └── Objective-based pricing recommendation logic
 │   │
-│   ├── llm_reasoning.py
+│   └── llm_reasoning.py
-│   │   └── LLM-generated pricing explanation
+│       └── LLM-generated pricing explanation and advisor responses
-│   │
-│   ├── chat_planner.py
-│   │   └── Advisor-style follow-up planning
-│   │
-│   └── benchmarking.py
-│       └── Evaluation / benchmarking helpers
 ```

 ## Class Concepts Used

-### 1. Agent orchestration
+### 1. Agent orchestration / agent loop

-PricePilot is structured as an agent pipeline rather than a single prompt.
-The system coordinates user intake, structured parsing, market data collection, simulation, recommendation, and LLM explanation.
+PricePilot uses an agent-style workflow instead of a single LLM prompt.
+The main orchestration happens in `run_pricing_agent()`, which coordinates parsing, data retrieval, benchmarking, simulation, recommendation, guardrails, and LLM explanation.

 File references:

-- `src/agent.py`
+- `src/agent.py` — main agent workflow in `run_pricing_agent()`
-- `main.py`
+- `main.py` — FastAPI app and user-facing chatbot flow

-### 2. Tool use and external data retrieval

-The agent can use external market data from Google Shopping / SerpApi.
-This lets the recommendation be grounded in competitor prices instead of only relying on the LLM.
+### 2. Agents as functions inside a web app

+The pricing agent is implemented as a callable backend workflow and exposed through FastAPI routes.
+This follows the class idea that an agent can be treated as a function inside a larger application: input comes from the UI, the backend runs the agent workflow, and the result is returned to the user.

 File references:

-- `src/refresh_data.py`
-- `src/scraper.py`
-- `src/build_dataset.py`
+- `main.py` — web server, API routes, and UI
+- `src/agent.py` — callable pricing-agent workflow

-### 3. Structured output / prompt parsing
+### 3. Tool calling / external data retrieval

-The app converts messy user input into structured pricing fields such as product type, customer segment, positioning goal, and constraints.
-This makes the downstream simulation and recommendation more reliable.

-File reference:

-- `src/prompt_parser.py`

-### 4. Simulation and decision optimization

-PricePilot simulates price points and estimates expected revenue impact.
-This adds a quantitative layer to the agent instead of only producing generic pricing advice.
+PricePilot uses external data-retrieval functions to ground its recommendations in market data.
+The agent attempts to fetch live Google Shopping competitor data through SerpApi and falls back to curated competitor pricing data when live data is unavailable.

 File references:

-- `src/simulation.py`
-- `src/recommendation.py`

-### 5. LLM reasoning and explanation

-The LLM is used after the quantitative analysis to explain the recommendation in plain English.
-This makes the product more useful for non-technical founders.
+- `src/refresh_data.py` — live Google Shopping / SerpApi retrieval
+- `src/scraper.py` — curated fallback competitor pricing data
+- `src/agent.py` — chooses live data or fallback data

+### 4. Structured output / constrained parsing

+PricePilot converts messy natural-language user input into structured pricing fields before running the analysis.
+The parser extracts fields such as product query, pricing objective, audience, positioning, key features, sales channel, launch stage, price sensitivity, and risk tolerance.

+This is not full token-level constrained decoding, but it uses structured JSON-style output and fallback parsing to make the rest of the workflow more reliable.

 File reference:

+- `src/prompt_parser.py` — `parse_pricing_prompt()`

+### 5. Prompt and context engineering

+The LLM explanation step uses a structured prompt with a clear role, market context, recommendation data, objective-specific rules, and required response sections.
+This keeps the final explanation tied to the actual pricing analysis instead of producing generic business advice.

+The prompts mostly use positive formatting constraints, such as required sections and concise answer structure, while using a few negative constraints for important business-safety cases, such as preventing the model from calling a growth-optimized price a revenue-maximizing price.

+File reference:

-- `src/llm_reasoning.py`
+- `src/llm_reasoning.py` — `generate_business_explanation()` and advisor response logic

 ### 6. Guardrails and fallback behavior

-The app includes fallback data and pricing guardrails so the demo remains stable even if live APIs fail or the LLM is unavailable.
+PricePilot includes rule-based guardrails to make recommendations safer and more business-realistic.
+For example, if the user gives a cost floor, the agent prevents the recommended price from going below that minimum.
+The app also includes fallback data and fallback explanations so the demo remains reliable if an API key is missing or an external service fails.

 File references:

-- `src/agent.py`
+- `src/agent.py` — cost-floor and recommendation guardrails
-- `src/llm_reasoning.py`
+- `src/llm_reasoning.py` — fallback explanation text
+- `src/scraper.py` — fallback competitor data

+### 7. Simulation, benchmarking, and evaluation mindset

+PricePilot does not rely only on LLM advice.
+It computes market benchmarks, simulates prices across a demand curve, and compares expected customers and expected revenue across price points.
+This turns the agent into an analytics workflow rather than a generic chatbot.

+File references:

+- `src/benchmarking.py` — market summary statistics
+- `src/simulation.py` — revenue and conversion simulation
-- `src/recommendation.py`
+- `src/recommendation.py` — objective-based price selection

 ## Why These Technical Choices Fit the Business Case

 PricePilot is built for founders and small teams who need fast, practical pricing guidance without hiring a pricing consultant.

 - **Live market data** makes the recommendation more realistic.
-- **Fallback data** keeps the product reliable during demos and reduces dependency on external APIs.
+- **Structured parsing** turns vague founder input into fields the pricing workflow can use.
 - **Revenue simulation** helps users compare tradeoffs between lower prices, higher conversion, and higher revenue.
+- **Objective-based recommendation logic** lets the agent adapt to different pricing goals, such as growth, revenue, competitive entry, or premium positioning.
+- **Guardrails** prevent unrealistic recommendations, such as pricing below a user-provided cost floor.
-- **LLM reasoning** makes the output easy to understand.
+- **LLM reasoning** makes the output easy to understand for non-technical users.
 - **Advisor follow-up** makes the product feel like an interactive pricing strategist rather than a static calculator.
 - **FastAPI** makes the app simple to deploy and interact with through a web interface.

-## Business Model

-PricePilot could be sold as a lightweight SaaS tool for founders and small ecommerce operators.

-Example pricing:

-- Starter: $29/month for basic pricing analyses
-- Pro: $79/month for more searches, advisor follow-ups, and saved pricing plans

-The cost to serve one user is relatively low because each analysis only requires a small number of search/API calls and lightweight LLM reasoning.
-This makes the product plausible as a subscription business if users run multiple pricing analyses per month.

 ## Local Setup